Breadcrumbs: Home > Property Buyers Guide > Making House Price Predictions

 The British public have an insatiable appetite for property price predictions.
 This is hardly surprising since for many their home is also their largest financial investment.
 For others getting on the ladder is a constant preoccupation.

 The media is only too happy to oblige with regular stories based on the calculations of "experts".
-In The Media and Property Prices misreporting by the press, and the reasons they do it, is covered.
+In Chapter 2: The Media and Property Prices misreporting by the press, and the reasons they do it, is covered.
 But who are these organizations that they use and how accurate has their track record been?

 The Property Experts in Which we Trust